-You miss him or her, but you also miss the feeling of being part of another person’s life.
-When a relationship ends, you feel lonelier in the world.
+You miss him, but you also miss the feeling of being part of another person’s life.
+When a relationship ends, you feel alone in the world.
 There’s one less person to call, text, or check in with.
-The loss of one relationship can change how you see the world — and your life.
-One less person in the world changes everything, even if it was a bad relationship that needed to end.
+The loss of one relationship can change how you see the everything and everyone.
+If you’re dealing with a breakup or divorce or death, how do you heal after losing the only man you ever loved?

 Here, you’ll find three practical tips on how to stop feeling lost without a relationship.
 Remember that what works for me — and other women — may not work for you.
 So, you need to experiment with different approaches until you find the key to filling the emptiness.
 Take heart, my friend, for you will get through this!
 You won’t feel lost forever, and you will soon find more bright days than dull ones.
 Trust me…this, too, will pass.